mbello/aio-odoorpc-base/README.md

   to take patches but I will not myself spend time looking into these eventual bugs;

-### Things to know about Odoo RPC API:
+### Things to know about Odoo's external API:

-- The 'login' call is really only a lookup of the user_id (an int) of a user given a database, username and password.
+- The 'login' call is really only a lookup of the user_id (an int) of a user given a database name, user/login name and password.
 If you are using this RPC client over and over in your code, maybe even calling from a stateless cloud service, you should consider finding out the user id (uid) of the user and pass the uid instead of the username to the constructor of AsyncOdooRPC.
   This way, you do not need to call the login() RPC method to retrieve the uid, saving a RPC call;

 - The uid mentioned above is not a session-like id.
 It is really only the database id of the user and it never expires.
-There is really no 'login' step required to access the Odoo RPC API if you know the uid from the beginning;
+There is really no 'login' or 'session initiation' step required to access Odoo's external API if you know the uid from the beginning;

 ### Usage